-The GDPR does not define ‘related security measures’.
+The UK GDPR does not define ‘related security measures’.
 However, it is likely to include personal data about penalties, conditions or restrictions placed on an individual as part of the criminal justice process, or civil measures which may lead to a criminal penalty if not followed.

 Civil proceedings and orders made as a result would not usually fall within ‘related security measures’, unless the penalty for non-compliance carries with it a criminal sanction.